NightLum-Studio/VoxelEngine/docs/scripts/block-editor.md

 Location: `Assets/ActualStuff/EditorStuff/Editor/BlockEditor.cs`

-This tool is essentially a block editor, allowing oyu to easity change block textures on the fly using a visual interface!
+This tool is a block editor, allowing you to easity change block textures on the fly using a visual interface!

 ![Block Editor Preview](../images/BlockEditorPreview.png)